 A few times I’ve traveled abroad for a few weeks with my older brother as a companion.
 As siblings, we’re comfortable saving money by doubling up in one room, but as light sleepers and both occasional snorers, we were both forced to learn creative ways to sleep in strange places.

-Here’s my list of 5 Products I pack on every trip that almost guarantee I can sleep through anything.
+Here’s my list of 5 Products I pack on every trip that almost guarantees I can sleep through anything.
 These are not paid placements, but are actually products I recommend.
-(Some of the links are, however, affiliate links that help keep my blog online.

 Clockwise from top, my favorite sleep aids are: 1.
 SleepPhones 2.
 Benadryl & Melatonin 3.
 A (really good) Eye Mask 4.
 Noise-Cancelling Headphones 5.
 WhiteNoise App (Not Pictured).